stephenkoo/minimal-mistakes/_posts/2017-05-12-top-sass-mixins.md

 Eduardo’s done a great job explaining how their library works on [CSS-Tricks][css-tricks approaches to media].

-Here’s an example of I like to use it:
+Here’s an example of how I like to use it:
 ```scss
 $breakpoints: (
   'bp-1': 576px;